15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Are Hot Springs in Iceland Safe?

-When visiting a geothermal area, one should stay on the marked paths and not get too close to the hot springs.
-Take extra precautions if you are travelling with children.
+When visiting a geothermal area, you should stay on the marked paths.
+Take extra precautions if you are traveling with children.
 You will find warning signs at these geothermal areas, but if you are still unsure, look for the Icelandic word “hver”, which will indicate a geothermal area.

 The geyser Strokkur erupting in Iceland.

 But can’t you bathe in a hot spring?
 Yes, you can.
+Not all, of course.
 When geothermally heated water reaches the surface, it is not always boiling hot and thus safe for bathing.
-It also sometimes mixes with a cold glacial river which helps create the perfect bathing temperature.
+It also sometimes mixes with a cold glacial river, which helps create the perfect temperature for bathing.

-Before jumping in a natural hot spring, however, make sure to test the water temperature first.
+However, before jumping in a natural hot spring, make sure to test the water temperature first.
 Nature is unpredictable, and the water can change.
-Not long ago, North Iceland’s Grjótagjá hot spring was ideal for bathing.
+Not long ago, North Iceland’s Grjótagjá Hot Spring was ideal for bathing.
 But after an earthquake, the temperature rose to an uncomfortable degree.
 Though you can’t bathe there, the place is still worth a visit for its surreal beauty.

 Are Hot Springs Free in Iceland?